yannickycpan/oxford-engs-AIML-cwm/index.md

 ### Attendance

-At the end of each day, before leaving, please sign the attendance sheet.
+At the end of each day, before leaving, please check with the lab organizer and sign the attendance sheet.

 **Assignments should be completed individually, however, discussion is encouraged.**